zaaaappp/dots/README.md

 ╺╸[Binnewbs](https://github.com/binnewbs/arch-hyprland) for the waybar configuration.
 ╺╸[HyDE](https://github.com/Hyde-project/hyde) for some animations.
 ╺╸[Gnome-look](https://www.gnome-look.org/browse/) for the cursor.
-(nearly all the files in this repo are not mine)
+(almost all the files in this repo are not mine)